MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/setstatement.md

 ::: zone pivot="azuredataexplorer, fabric"

-The `set` statement is used to set a [query option](../api/rest/query-options.md) for the duration of the query.
+The `set` statement is used to set a [query option](../api/rest/request-properties.md) for the duration of the query.

-Query options control how a query executes and returns results.
+Request properties control how a query executes and returns results.
 They can be boolean flags, which are `false` by default, or have an integer value.
 A query may contain zero, one, or more set statements.
 Set statements affect only the tabular expression statements that trail them in the program order.
 Any two statements must be separated by a semicolon.

-Query options aren't formally a part of the Kusto Query Language and may be modified without being considered as a breaking language change.
+Request properties aren't formally a part of the Kusto Query Language and may be modified without being considered as a breaking language change.

-If using a [Kusto client library](../api/client-libraries.md), query options can be set using the `ClientRequestProperties` class of [Kusto Data](../api/netfx/about-kusto-data.md).
+If using a [Kusto client library](../api/client-libraries.md), request properties can be set using the `ClientRequestProperties` class of [Kusto Data](../api/netfx/about-kusto-data.md).

 ## Syntax